|IN a country, state, city||IN year, month|

 In many languages, there is only one preposition for the above situations.
 In English there are three.
-Just remember that in usually indicates the “largest” time or place, and at usually indicates the “smallest” time or place.
+Just remember that IN usually indicates the “largest” time or place, and AT usually indicates the “smallest” time or place.
+ON is between the two.

 Q: Where’s your office?